Spotlight On The Arts

 What is Spotlight on the Arts?

-Since 1993 California Lawyers for the Arts has proudly sponsored Spotlight on the Arts, a comprehensive workforce development program for low-income high school students ages 14 to 17.
+Since 1993 California Lawyers for the Arts has proudly sponsored Spotlight on the Arts, a comprehensive multidisciplinary arts workforce development program for low-income high school students ages 14 to 17.
 Since inception we have provided job training and career exploration to more than 900 students.
-Spotlight employs a three pronged approach that includes internships, workshops and college counseling.
+Spotlight employs a three pronged approach that includes internships or apprenticeships, workshops and college counseling.

 Through internship site placements that reflect their interests and skills, participants get “hands on” job training and explore careers in diverse arts disciplines.
-Internship sites have included Mission Cultural Center for Latino Arts, A.C.T.
-Costume Shop, Cartoon Art Museum, African American Art & Culture Complex, Chinese Culture Center, Boys and Girls Clubs, the de Young Museum, and Yerba Buena Center for the Arts.
+More than 80 Internship sites have included 826 Valencia, African American Art and Culture Complex, A.C.T.
+Costume Rentals Shop, Chinese Culture Center, Mission Cultural Center for Latino Arts, Musical Theater Works, Project Level, Root Division, Southern Exposure, Yerba Buena Center for the Arts and Youth Art Exchange.

-Complementing their internships, Spotlight participants attend workshops that include “backstage” tours of art facilities, presentations from veterans in the industry, and interactive exercises in conflict resolution, workplace etiquette, interview skills, public speaking, civic advocacy, financial literacy, and college application processes.
+Complementing their internships, Spotlight participants attend workshops that include “backstage” tours of art facilities, presentations from veterans in the industry, and interactive exercises in conflict resolution, workplace etiquette, interview skills, public speaking, civic advocacy, financial literacy, college application processes and expressive arts.
+Pictured below are youth exploring identity and emotions through a visual arts project